 objects centered on the page; your sense of design should be clearly evident.
 Make sure that some drawings include the entire page; even quick sketches should be well composed.
 Limit drawings or paintings inspired by photographs- instead, concentrate on the familiar things in your own environment.
 We want to see artwork that reflects your ability to work from life.

-DIGITAL IMAGES: Dimensions of digital images should be 1920 pixels x 1920.
-File format should be baseline JPG.
-The canvas background color should be black.
-If you image is horizontal there would be black horizontal bands on the top and bottom.
-If you image is vertical there would be black vertical bands on the left and right.
+DIGITAL IMAGES FORMAT: Images may be submitted as either individual JPG files or a multiple--‐page PDF file.
+Dimensions of JPG images should be no smaller than 1920 pixels on the longest side at 72 dpi and no larger than 2 MB maximum.
 Please include an image list to correspond with files names.
 Files should be named yourlastname001.jpg, (Your last name, the image number and the file extension).
-Submit your digital images on a CD. (images only, do not embed in PowerPoint or Keynote)
+Submit your digital images on a CD.

 Please come to visit the Department of Art at CWU.
 Though campus visits are not required as part of the scholarship application procedure, we would be happy to have the chance to show you around the facilities and talk with you about the program.
 If you